dedukun/kokatu/README.md

 ## Usage

 To create/update the index with kokatu, you just need to run the script with the option `-u`.
-It is required to run this as root.
+You may be required to run this as root if you don't have read permissions of your user for the files selected by the `<start-path>`.

 To search for an entry, you need to run the script with the pattern you want to search, `kokatu <pattern>`.